grammarly/rocker-compose/README.md

 # rocker-compose

-Docker composition tool with idempotency features for deploying and running applications that consist of multiple containers.
+Docker composition tool with idempotency features for deploying applications that consist of multiple containers.
 It's intended to be used in the following cases:

 1. Deploying containerized apps to servers
 2. Running containerized apps locally for development or testing